 As mentioned above.
 You do not want to be paying your sales team to enter data and neither do they.
-You want a CRM where data import is as automated as possible.
-And where a Sales person must enter data you want it to be as easy and fast as possible.
+You want a sales CRM where data import is as automated as possible.
+And where a Sales rep must enter data you want it to be as easy and fast as possible.

 And of course, do not forget your 1-3 business objectives above.